Will OBC reservations be enforced for medical seats across India after Madras High Court order?

 The basis for creating the All India Quota is that there is inequality in terms of medical education infrastructure between states and among regions within a state.
 The quota would help students from states with less-developed medical education infrastructure to access seats in other places.
 The court, by then, had also began insisting on an all-India entrance examination for medical education as it said it did not want to compromise on merit in any way.

 Several litigations followed through the 1990s and 2000s.
 In 2007, in Abhay Nath and others vs University of Delhi, the Supreme Court ruled that in 50% of seats for the postgraduate courses, reservations for Scheduled Caste and Scheduled Tribe would apply.
-However, questions about reservations emerged again after the Supreme Court in 2009.
-In a case from Haryana, it said that the clarification on applying quotas in the Abhay Nath case would apply only to central institutions till the state governments clearly frame policies to implement the quota.
+However, questions about reservations emerged again after the Supreme Court in 2009, in a case from Haryana, it said that the clarification on applying quotas in the Abhay Nath case would apply only to central institutions till the state governments clearly frame policies to implement the quota.
 In the case of Tamil Nadu, a law on quotas was passed in 1993.

 According to Wilson, regulation 5(5) of the Graduate Medical Education Regulations, 1997 and 9(4) of Post Graduate Medical Education Regulations, 2000 clearly say that the state reservation policy would apply to the seats.
 However, the term “All India Quota” was not used in the regulation.
 The Medical Council of India had repeatedly used this to oppose a positive direction from the High Court.